11matt556/mikrotikSync/readme.md

 ---
 ## Possible Improvements
+* Keep the WAN address from pfsense cached in RouterOS Address List for faster recovery.
 * Remove cron polling and instead have the script only sync when there are changes made to `dhcpd.conf`, `dhcpd.leases`, or `host_entries.conf`
 * Add system logging and integrate email alerts for critical errors